Vaginismus, Vulvodynia, Endometriosis And Uterus Didelphys – An Incredibly Tough Reality

 I have chosen to share my story so that other women coming from a culture like mine where women’s sexuality is taboo and sex in general is never talked about can find understanding and a voice.

-A community where we all have a voice and can share our thoughts and feelings without being judged.
+A community where we all have a voice and

 A place where we all can make a difference and help others overcome the challenges of being born into this world.
 In which for some, being heard may be a great privilege not to be taken for granted.